 All students enjoy weekly art instruction in a variety of mediums including painting, drawing, collage, paper mache, mixed media, and pottery.
 Art projects support classroom instruction, and give children opportunities to create gifts for special occasions.

 Yick Yo's gardens are living classrooms where standards-based curriculum are taught, and aid students in their discovery of the living world.
 Children are simultaneously stimulated, focused, and calmed by time in the garden.
-This program supports intellectual, emotional and social engagement with things that must be measured, counted, arranged, planned, and cared for.
-Here children enjoy hands-on, experiential learning in a variety of disciplines, including the natural and social sciences, language arts (e.g., through garden journaling), visual arts (e.g., through garden design and decoration), and nutrition.
+This program supports intellectual, emotional, and social engagement with things that must be measured, counted, arranged, planned, and cared for.
+Children enjoy hands-on, experiential learning in a variety of disciplines, including the natural and social sciences, language arts (e.g., through garden journaling), visual arts (e.g., through garden design and decoration), and nutrition.
+Details about ways to support our garden program HERE.

 Yick Wo's 2nd and 3rd graders are introduced to the world of dance by visiting instructors from the SF Ballet.
 Some classrooms also work with the SF Opera.
 Opera students build sets, write arias, design costumes, condense scripts, and perform a mini-opera at the end of the school year.
 The creative process supports common core and reinforces standards for students in all grades.